brightway-lca/bw_timex/joss/paper.md

 - the timing of emissions (e.g., enabling the use of dynamic characterization functions).

-To achieve this, `bw_timex` uses graph traversal to propagate temporal information through the product system and then automatically re-links Life Cycle Inventories (LCIs) across LCI databases that represent specific points in time.
+To achieve this, `bw_timex` uses graph traversal to propagate temporal information through the supply chain and then automatically re-links Life Cycle Inventories (LCIs) across LCI databases that represent specific points in time.
 The resulting time-explicit LCI reflects the current technology status within the product system at the actual time of each process.
 Moreover, `bw_timex` preserves the timing of emissions, enabling the application of dynamic characterization methods in addition to standard static characterization factors.

 # Statement of need

 LCA traditionally assumes a static LCI, in which all processes occur simultaneously and do not change over time [@Heijungs:2002].
 To add a temporal dimension in LCA, the fields of dynamic LCA (dLCA) and prospective LCA (pLCA) have emerged.
 While dLCA focuses on when emissions occur and how impacts are distributed over time, it typically assumes the underlying product system remains unchanged [@Beloin:2020].
 Conversely, pLCA tracks how processes evolve using future scenarios but generally only assesses a single (future) point in time, overlooking that processes occur at different times across a product’s life cycle [@Arvidsson:2024].
 Both fields have seen open-source tool development in recent years, including `Temporalis` [@Cardellini:2018] for dLCA and `premise` [@Sacchi:2022], `Futura`[@Joyce:2022] and `pathways` [@Sacchi:2024] for pLCA.
 However, a comprehensive open-source package for joint dynamic-prospective LCA, i.e., time-explicit LCA, is currently lacking.

 `bw_timex` addresses this gap by providing a framework for time-explicit LCA calculations within the `Brightway` ecosystem [@Mutel:2017].
 It enables accounting for both the timing of processes and emissions as well as the state of the product system at the respective points in time.
 This makes `bw_timex` particularly useful for studies involving variable or strongly evolving product systems, long-lived products, and biogenic carbon.

 # Acknowledgements

 This work received funding from the European Union’s Horizon Europe Research and Innovation Programme ForestPaths (ID No 101056755) and Swiss Center of Excellence on Net Zero Emissions (SCENE) project.